Grave accent: Other uses

+In Hawaiian, the grave accent is not placed over another character but is sometimes encountered as a typographically easier substitute for the ʻokina: Hawai`i instead of Hawaiʻi.

+In Philippine languages, the grave accent (paiwà) is used to represent a glottal stop in the last vowel of the word with the stress occurring in the first or middle syllable such as in Tagalog batà [ˈbataʔ] ('child').

 In Portuguese, the grave accent indicates the contraction of two consecutive vowels in adjacent words (crasis).
-For example, instead of a aquela hora ("at that hour"), one says and writes àquela hora.
+For example, instead of a aquela hora ('at that hour'), one says and writes àquela hora.

-In Hawaiian, the grave accent is not placed over another character but is sometimes encountered as a typographically easier substitute for the ʻokina: Hawai`i instead of Hawaiʻi.
+In Romagnol, a grave accent placed over e or o denotes both length and openness, representing [ɛ] and [ɔ].

 English

 The grave accent, though rare in English words, sometimes appears in poetry and song lyrics to indicate that a usually silent vowel is pronounced to fit the rhythm or meter.
 Most often, it is applied to a word that ends with -ed.
 For instance, the word looked is usually pronounced /ˈlʊkt/ as a single syllable, with the e silent; when written as lookèd, the e is pronounced: /ˈlʊkɪd/ look-ed).
 In this capacity, it can also distinguish certain pairs of identically spelled words like the past tense of learn, learned /ˈlɜːrnd/, from the adjective learnèd /ˈlɜːrnɪd/ (for example, "a very learnèd man").

 A grave accent can also occur in a foreign (usually French) term which has not been anglicised: for example, vis-à-vis, pièce de résistance or crème brûlée.
 It also may occur in an English name, often as an affectation, as for example in the case of Albert Ketèlbey.